javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 - Simple object-as-string output (`alert` and alike) is useable sometimes.
 - Many built-in objects implement their own to-primitive conversion, we need to know how to work with that.
 - Sometimes an unexpected conversion happens, and we should understand what's going on.
 - The final one.
 There are quizzes and questions on interviews that rely on that knowledge.
-Looks like people think it's a good sign that person understands Javascript if he knows type conversions well.
+Looks like people think it's a good sign that person understands JavaScript if he knows type conversions well.

 ## ToPrimitive